FFTAI/teleoperation/README.md

 Finallly, Click the `Enter VR` button and give necessary permissions to start the VR session.
 Make sure to reset the Vision Pro tracking by long press the crown button on the Vision Pro device until you hear a sound.

 After starting the script, the robot will move to its start position.
-The operator should try to  put their hands in the same start position (elbows 90 degree, hands open), and then hit the `Space` key to start the teleoperation.
+The operator should try to  put their hands in the same start position (elbows 90 degree, hands open), and then hit the `Space` key to start the teleoperation.🦾

 Afterwards, the operator can start the teleoperation by moving their hands in the VR session.
 The robot will mimic the operator's hand movements in real-time.
 To stop the teleoperation, the operator can hit the `Space` key again.

-## Development
+## 🛠️ Development

 We manage the development environment with the [pdm](https://pdm-project.org/en/latest/) package manager.
 Thus, please make sure to install `pdm` first following the [official guide](https://pdm-project.org/en/latest/#installation) here.